 Problem Solving Strategy

 The permitting process and sheer number of permits necessary to implement this project in a timely fashion was a significant challenge for AECOM to overcome.
-To date, there have been approximately 25 permits obtained for Federal, State and Local authorities, excluding the actual building permits.
+To date, there have been approximately 25 permits obtained for federal, state and local authorities, excluding the actual building permits.

 AECOM assisted the Town in all matters related to land acquisition for the project.
 The main site for locating the facilities was purchased by the Town from a local university, and the process took more than three years to complete.
 Remote properties for locating four raw water wells and easements for the associated supply pipelines were also acquired by the Town from adjacent landowners.

 Further, the water reclamation facility presented unique challenges of its own, due to restrictions imposed by the relatively small size of the site, and the need for it to be located in close proximity to large reclaimed water users.
 The extensive stormwater management requirements necessary to adhere to south Florida regulations resulted in the need for underground storage in addition to surface dry retention areas.
-The combination of facilities, underground utilities, landscaping and stormwater management needs presented a significant challenge to fit on the 14-acre site.
+The combination of facilities, underground utilities, landscaping, and stormwater management needs presented a significant challenge to fit on the 14-acre site.

-The permitting process was successful do to an interactive approach of managing and tracking each of the various permits.
+The permitting process was successful due to an interactive approach of managing and tracking each of the various permits.
 For most permits, a pre-submittal meeting was held with the respective agency to ensure the hot issues were identified and addressed as early on in the overall process as possible.
 Once permit applications were submitted, AECOM actively pursued quick turn-around and response time from individuals responsible for approvals with each respective agency.
-This hands-on approach proved successful in obtained permits to get the project constructed in a timely fashion.
+This hands-on approach proved successful in obtaining permits to get the project constructed in a timely fashion.

-In order to minimize land usage, a high-rate, compact treatment process was selected for both the water treatment and water reclamation facilities– thereby allowing adequate space for construction on the available property.
-This presented the Town with an opportunity to be among the first to employ reverse osmosis technology to treat brackish water from the Floridan Aquifer as an alternate source of potable water.
-A more complex process, employing raw water wells, with an ability to extract brackish water from the Floridan aquifer at a depth of approximately 1,400 feet, as opposed to obtaining fresh water from the Biscayne Aquifer at a depth of roughly 100 – 150 feet, had to be implemented.
+In order to minimize land usage, a high-rate, compact treatment process was selected for both the water treatment and water reclamation facilities, thereby allowing adequate space for construction on the available property.
+This presented the Town with an opportunity to be among the first to employ reverse osmosis technology to treat brackish water from the Floridan aquifer as an alternate source of potable water.
+A more complex process, employing raw water wells, with an ability to extract brackish water from the Floridan aquifer at a depth of approximately 1,400 feet, as opposed to obtaining fresh water from the Biscayne aquifer at a depth of roughly 100-150 feet, had to be implemented.

-Membrane Bioreactor (MBR) technology was chosen for the water reclamation facility– allowing it to have a smaller footprint, and be sited near users in the immediate vicinity, such as golf courses and educational institutions.
+Membrane Bioreactor (MBR) technology was chosen for the water reclamation facility, allowing it to have a smaller footprint and be sited near users in the immediate vicinity, such as golf courses and educational institutions.